huseyinpolat-ds/WS_2023_project/README.md

    ```
    python selenium_scraper.py
    ```
-   Replace `script_name.py` with the actual name of the script file.

 Once the script starts running, it will automate the specified browser and perform the desired actions based on the provided instructions.

 ## Scrapy Usage